 As you might expect from a nature-loving country like Iceland, public transport is of a pretty high standard.

 Car rentals are popular among travellers to this island, but you could have a full, fun trip without turning the key in the ignition yourself.
+If you want ultimate relaxation, explore our inclusive multi-day tours and let us do all the hard work.
 Buses (both tour buses and public ones) are frequent and well run.

 Here’s our quick guide to getting around Iceland: